SnowballSH/Gorilla/README.md

 ### About

-Gorilla is a dynamic, interpreted programming language written in Go and Plan 9 Assembly.
+Gorilla is a dynamic, interpreted programming language written in Go.

 It is made for creating async, efficient, and simple apps.

+I am writing a rust runtime for gorilla, in order to make it fast and secure.

 ---